Projects

 Reproducing, Evaluating and Interpreting the Lindel Model for CRISPR-Cas9 Repair Outcome Prediction

-🎯 Objective
+Objective

-Assess whether the logistic regression model used to predict the insertion–deletion (indel) ratio learns the same sequence context importance as reported in the original paper.
+In a collaborative academic project, our team reproduced and validated key findings from Chen et al.'s seminal work on predicting CRISPR-Cas9 DNA repair outcomes.
+My individual contribution centered on interpreting the model's internal logic to assess whether the logistic regression model used to predict the insertion–deletion (indel) ratio learns the same sequence context importance as reported in the original paper.

-- Learned weights analysis of the neural network
+- Performed learned weights analysis of the neural network to understand the model's decision-making process.

-- Confirmed the strong influence of a single nucleotide (‘T’) at the cut site (position 17),
+- Confirmed the strong influence of a single nucleotide ('T') at the cut site (position 17), though its impact on model predictions differed from the paper's biochemical interpretation.

-though its impact on model predictions differed from the paper’s biochemical interpretation. - Questioned the reported importance of specific dinucleotides (e.g., TG, CG, GA),
+- Questioned the reported importance of specific dinucleotides (e.g., TG, CG, GA), as their effects were not consistently supported across interpretability analyses.

-offering a more nuanced and critical understanding of the model’s decision-making process.
+- Concluded that the model relies more heavily on single-nucleotide features than originally proposed, offering a more nuanced and critical understanding of the model's decision-making process.